denisidoro/reseau/README.md

 data class CounterState(val i: Int)
 ```

-Then we define actions and their reducers:
+Then we define actions and a state reducer:
 ```kotlin
 sealed class CounterActions {
     object DECREMENT